antarctica/lantern/docs/stores.md

 ## Store classes

-All exporters inherit from the `lantern.stores.base.Store` abstract base class and MUST implement its minimal public interface to:
+All stores inherit from the `lantern.stores.base.Store` abstract base class and MUST implement its minimal public interface to:

 - select Records